-Nearly six years ago, I traveled to Ecuador with my sister in love to bring home my precious nephew, Edison.
+Nearly eight years ago, I traveled to Ecuador with my sister in love to bring home my precious nephew, Edison.
 Thrown away in a garbage bag and left to die, this miracle now bounds through my door nearly every day with such love.

 Our family homestead/land allows us the privilege of having him as a part of our day to day lives.
 He has marked our family in ways I can’t begin to express and our desire is that everyone’s eyes will open to see all Down Syndrome blessings as we do – a miracle.

 Adoption marks who I am as well, so bringing Eddie home allowed for a circle of generational living.